 The cluster formation phase in our proposed approach is based on the LEACH protocol we have discussed earlier.
 The cluster formation process takes place for all rounds.
 According to this process, in each round based on certain criteria each sensor nodes generates values ranging between 0 and 1 randomly.
 A threshold value T will be determined and fixed during the initialization phase and the nodes with the value smaller than T will be selected for the next step of CH selection.
 In the case of LEACH protocol [2], the number of clusters for each round is defined to be l, which is a system parameter.
 The value of loptimal can be determined by adopting suitable computation and communication models.
-For better clarification, let us consider Ns be the number of sensor nodes deployed in an area of $A \times A$ randomly.
-The number of nodes in each cluster Nc can be determined as,
+For better clarification, let us consider Ns be the number of sensor nodes deployed in an area of A x A randomly.
+The number of nodes in each cluster Nc can be determined as, the BS.
+By adopting this approach, we can reduce the data transmission and reception point of contact with the BS to be one there by reducing the energy dissipation efficiently.
+The PCH selection process should be an effective one, because in most case all the CHs pocess the similar metrics and general computation is in vain.
+So for our proposed technique we adopt the most famous and effective genetic algorithm for selecting the optimal PCH among the CH.
+The proposed clustering scheme is depicted in figure 2.

-$$Nc = \frac{Ns}{l} \tag{1}$$
+$$Nc = \frac{Ns}{1}$$ (1)

 Nc includes 1 CH and Nc-1 non-CH nodes.
-Most of the energy dissipation occurs because of the process of aggregating data from the non-CH nodes by the CH and sending and receiving the data to the
+Most of the energy dissipation occurs because of the process of aggregating data from the non-CH nodes by the CH and sending and receiving the data to the BS.
+In order to overcome this issue we have decided to design a concept of selecting PCH among the previously selected CHs.
+The PCH is the only node that is responsible for sending and receiving data from